Sorting a Pivot Table in Excel

 We have data where the quality check department has marked a product “OK” for use and “ NOT OK” and “AVERAGE” for use for certain product id’s.
 We will build a pivot table for the data and then find out the highest number of each proportion.

 - Now the first step is to insert a pivot table into the data.
 In the Insert tab under the tables section, click on the pivot table, and a dialog box appears.

 - It asks for the data range, and we will select the whole data in this process, click on OK.

 We can add a pivot table either in a new worksheet or in the same worksheet.

 - In the new worksheet where the excel takes us, we can see the fields section we discussed earlier.
 Drag Condition in Rows Fields and Product Id’s in Values.

 - We can see on the left that the report has been created for the pivot table.

-- for the current example, we will sort the data in ascending order.
-In the count of product, Id column right-click on it and a dialog box appears.
+- For the current example, we will sort the data in ascending order.
+In the count of product, Id column right-clicks on it, and a dialog box appears.